St. Michael Church

 One need not be ethnically Ukrainian to join our parish.
 The Ukrainian Greco-Catholic Church (also known in North America simply as the Ukrainian Catholic Church) is a church that comes from the Ukrainian people, but is for the entire human race.

 To reach Fr.
-Nick Kostyk
+Marty

 Call (520) 298-4967